Browse by Medical Category

-Learn more about clinical care, education and research in diabetes at Mass General.
+Learn more about clinical care, education and research in diabetes at Massachusetts General Hospital.

 The latest version of a bionic pancreas device has been successfully tested in two five-day clinical trials – one in adults, the other in adolescents – that imposed minimal restrictions on patient activities.

 An international team of researchers in Mexico and the United States has uncovered a new genetic clue that contributes to an increased risk of developing type 2 diabetes, particularly the elevated risk among Mexican and other Latin American populations.

 Massachusetts General Hospital research has found that insulin production may persist for decades after the onset of type 1 diabetes.
 Beta cell functioning also appears to be preserved in some patients years after apparent loss of pancreatic function.

 A phase I clinical trial has confirmed that use of a generic vaccine to raise levels of an immune system modulator can cause the death of autoimmune cells targeting the insulin-secreting cells of the pancreas and temporarily restore insulin secretion in human patients with type 1 diabetes.